MD25 - Dual 12Volt 2.8Amp H Bridge Motor Drive

 Speed1

-register can affect the speed of one motor or both motors.
-If you are in mode 0
+the speed of one motor or both motors.
+If you are in mode 0 or 1

 Speed2/Turn

-combined with Speed1 to steer the device (see below).
+value, and is combined with Speed1 to steer the device (see

 Turn mode